felipetovarhenao/bell-tutorials/public/markdown/04_numtypes.md

 ## 4. Pitch

-In _bell_, the `pitch` data type is a specialized numeric type that uses scientific pitch notation as a placeholder for the equivalent value in MIDI cents.
+In _bell_, the `pitch` data type is a specialized numeric type that bases its syntax on [scientific pitch notation](https://en.wikipedia.org/wiki/Scientific_pitch_notation) as a placeholder for the equivalent value in MIDI cents.
 This allows for more a intuitive way to specify pitch data over raw numbers.

 > MIDI cents is a pitch specification unit, combining MIDI values and cents (_1 semitone = 100 cents_) to allow for fine microtonal precision.
-For instance, 6000 is C5, 6100 is C sharp, 6200 is D, 6250 is D quarter flat, and so on.
+For instance, 6000 is C5, 6100 is C#5, 6200 is D5, 6250 is D+5 (quarter flat), and so on.
 In _bell_, MIDI cents are the most common way of representing pitch information.

 ### Basic Syntax

-The syntax for pitch specification is fairly straightforward:
+In most cases, the syntax for pitch specification is fairly straightforward:

 `<whitekey><optional:accidentals><octave>`